 ESSENTIAL YACHT CREW GUIDES

-Learn how to write a CV for yachting with Examples
+Learn how to write a memorable yacht CV

-Our expert recruiters have collated useful CV tips that apply to all roles.
-Scroll down to also download a CV template for each of the roles.
+Our team of expert recruiters have compiled valuable CV advice that applies to all positions.
+Additionally, you can scroll down to download CV templates tailored for each role.

 1. Keep your CV short and to the point — two pages is ideal